torvalds/linux/Documentation/media/uapi/v4l/video.rst

 ************************

 Video inputs and outputs are physical connectors of a device.
-These can be for example RF connectors (antenna/cable), CVBS a.k.a.
+These can be for example: RF connectors (antenna/cable), CVBS a.k.a.
 Composite Video, S-Video and RGB connectors.
 Camera sensors are also considered to be a video input.
 Video and VBI capture devices have inputs.
 Video and VBI output devices have outputs, at least one each.
 Radio devices have